The official portal for all public data in Haiti

 Life expectancy (years)

-Life expectancy at birth in years.
-Life expectancy in Haiti is among the lowest in the region, which reflects the enormous health challenges of the country.
+Life expectancy in Haiti is among the lowest in the region, highlighting the significant health challenges the country faces.

 Health personnel